zhqu1148980644/TMP/leetcode/1400-Construct-K-Palindrome-Strings.md

 #### Solutions

-1. ##### straight forward
+1. ##### math

 - characters with even numbers can be placed in any palindrome strings, while each character with odd numbers can only be placed at the center of one palindrome.
+This implies that the minimum number of palindromes can be constructed is `max(1, numodd)`, and obviously the upper bound is the total number characters.

 ```c++
 class Solution {